 A chronic disease is a long-lasting condition that can be controlled but not cured.

 Some people think addiction cannot be a disease because it is caused by the individual’s choice to use substances.
-While the first use (or early stage use) may be by choice, once the brain has been changed by addiction, most experts believe that the person loses control of their behavior.
+While the first use (or early use) may be by choice, once the brain has been changed by addiction, most experts believe that the person loses control of their behavior.

 Choice does not determine whether something is a disease.
 Heart disease, diabetes and some forms of cancer involve personal choices like diet, exercise, sun exposure, etc. A disease is what happens in the body as a result of those choices.

 Others argue that addiction is not a disease because some people with addiction get better without treatment.
-People with a mild substance use disorder may recover with little or no treatment.
-People with the most serious form of addiction usually need intensive treatment followed by lifelong management of the disease.
-However, some people with severe addiction stop drinking or using other substances without treatment.
+People with a mild SUD may recover with little or no treatment.
+People with the most serious form of SUD usually need intensive treatment followed by lifelong management of the disease.
+However, some people experiencing addiction stop drinking or using other substances without treatment.
 Others achieve recovery by attending self-help meetings without receiving much, if any, professional treatment.

 In all cases, professional treatment and a range of recovery supports should be available and accessible to anybody who develops a substance use disorder.
 Addiction is a treatable disease.

 The ultimate goal for someone with an SUD may be to stop them from using substances entirely.
 However, it is important to take whatever steps you can to reduce the risks associated with substance use.

 Strategies to move in a healthier direction include:

 Doing this can help reduce the rate of overdoses, decrease the transmission of needle-related diseases, and connect people to substance use education.
 Read more about harm reduction strategies here.